rankutah/blog/sites/rank-utah/content/about.md

 ---
 title: "About Clear Presence"
-description: "Clear Presence builds fast, modern websites and SEO marketing for small businesses—so you show up on Google Search & Maps and get more calls"
+description: "Fast custom websites and local search help for small businesses so you show up on Google and get more calls."
 layout: "flowbite"
 url: "/about"
 ---
 # About

-## Pretty websites don't bring customers
+## A pretty site alone won't bring customers

-Small businesses are often surprised when a pretty website doesn’t bring in customers.
-Most web designers focus on looks and call it done.
-Clear Presence builds completely custom websites that are beautiful, findable, and built to convert—so you get more traffic, more leads, and more sales.
+Many owners are surprised when a nice looking site brings few leads.
+Clear Presence builds custom websites that are easy to find and built to bring in calls and messages.

 ## Meet the founder

 My mission is to bring you customers.
-I continually spend time researching and understanding web design and local SEO (search engine optimization), and investing in the tools, training, and services that give you the best possible results.
-I believe in open communication without limits or restrictions.
-Before or after you become a client, you can reach out at any time via text, phone, email, or schedule a meeting.
-My clients receive monthly reports to provide complete transparency on the value they receive and are not locked into a contract.
-If you have any questions, please don't hesitate to [reach out](/contact).
+I invest in improving web design and local search skills and tools.
+Communication is open—reach out anytime by text, phone, email, or meeting.
+Clients get simple monthly visitor reports and are never locked into a contract.
+Have a question?
+Please [reach out](/contact).

 ![Benjamin Awerkamp headshot](/media/utah-seo-specialist-web-design-expert-profile-picture.avif)